All Episodes

 But by not saying anything nice about Trump, well, that shows us what he really means.

-Um there's zero evidence for for the collusion claim.
+There's zero evidence for the collusion claim.

-Now the surveillance itself may or may not have been illegal, but the leaking it to the press was illegal.
+Now, the surveillance itself may or may not have been illegal, but the leaking it to the press was illegal.

 We know that.

-So we have an eight month investigation on Russia trying to influence the election with zero evidence to support it.
+So we have an eight-month investigation on Russia trying to influence the election with zero evidence to support it.

-We have now two weeks ago Trump making the claim of being surveilled, and and come we won't even say whether he's investigating, as you point out correctly.
+We have now two weeks ago Trump making the claim of being surveilled.

 Huh, that's weird.

-Um he has no evidence for Russia either.
+Well, he has no evidence for Russia either.

 Why doesn't he say that about Russia and say he's investigating the wiretap claim?